zkCollective/zk-Harness/README.md

 ### Circuit payloads supported by zk-Harness

 The current framework supports a set of payloads for each library.
-We aim to successively extend the following once more circuits are available as `std` in the respective libraries.

 |          | Exponentiate        | SHA-256             |
 | -------- | ------------------- | ------------------- |